 The Federal Direct Parent Loan for Undergraduate Students (PLUS) enables parents to borrow for their dependent undergraduate children.
 These loans are based on credit, not on need.
 However the maximum amount borrowed may not exceed the difference between the school's determination of the cost of attendance and assistance received, including scholarships and other benefits.

 Students must first apply for a Federal Pell Grant and/or Federal Direct Stafford/Ford Loan before they can be considered for a Federal Direct PLUS Loan.
 The PLUS Loan has no interest subsidy and should be regarded as a last resort for most students.
-Interest is currently set at 7.9%.
+Interest on PLUS loans borrowed during the 2013-14 aid year is set at 6.41% for the life of this year's loan.
+Loans borrowed in previous or subsequent years may have a different interest rate.

 If a parent wants to borrow this loan, the student accepts the loan on the award notice on MyUW.